 Dolan has 25+ years of operating experience, with 18 years at Bristol-Myers Squibb and eight years with General Foods.
 He served as President of the Bristol-Myers Squibb Products Division (1993) and Mead Johnson Nutritionals (1995).
 He was Group President of Medical Devices and Nutritionals (1997) and later promoted to President of Bristol-Myers Squibb (2000) and Chair and CEO (2001 – 2006).
 Dolan served on the Gemin X board as an independent director before becoming a director (2008).
 He then served as Chair and CEO of Gemin X (2009-2011).

-Dolan was elected as Chair Designate of the Board of Tufts University in 2013 and is a member of the Board of Overseers of the Tuck School at Dartmouth.
+Dolan is Chairman of the Board of Trustees of Tufts University and is a member of the Board of Overseers of the Tuck School at Dartmouth.
 He also serves as a member of the Board for the Partnership for a Healthier America, and is a member of the Board of Directors of the National Center on Addiction and Substance Abuse at Columbia University.
 He served on the boards of the American Express Company, C-Change (a cancer coalition organization), and was Chairman of the Pharmaceutical Research and Manufacturers of America.

 Dolan holds a master’s degree in Business Administration from the Amos Tuck School of Business at Dartmouth and a bachelor’s degree in arts from Tufts University.